nababuddin/Breaking-Chains/README.md

 4. Vectorizer.ai: For converting images or designs into scalable vector graphics, which can be used for various elements within the app.

-5. Unity: To develop the interactive gamified aspects of the app, creating a seamless user experience and incorporating the educational content.

-6. Convertio: For file conversion needs, ensuring compatibility and optimization across different platforms or software.
+5. Convertio: For file conversion needs, ensuring compatibility and optimization across different platforms or software.

-7. Removebg: To remove backgrounds from images, enabling seamless integration of visuals within the app's interface.
+6. Removebg: To remove backgrounds from images, enabling seamless integration of visuals within the app's interface.

-8. Mixamo: To access a collection of animated characters and motions, potentially for adding animated characters or avatars within the app.
+7. Mixamo: To access a collection of animated characters and motions, potentially for adding animated characters or avatars within the app.

 This tech stack provides a comprehensive set of tools and software for developing an immersive, interactive, and educational anti-drug abuse app within the metaverse.
 Each tool serves a specific purpose in content creation, development, optimization, and integration to deliver a rich and engaging user experience.